DavidNTompkins/narrator/readme.md

    ```
 4. For Windows users, make sure you're running the `.bat` file as an administrator
 5. For Mac/Linux users, ensure the `.sh` file has execute permissions

-## Contributing

-We welcome contributions to the Open Source Playnarrator!
-If you'd like to contribute:

-1. Fork the repository
-2. Create a new branch for your feature or bug fix
-3. Make your changes and commit them with a clear message
-4. Push your changes to your fork
-5. Create a pull request to the main repository

-Please ensure your code adheres to the existing style and includes appropriate tests.

 ## License
 This project is released under the Unlicense.
 This means you can do whatever you want with this code - use it, modify it, distribute it, or even sell it.
 There are no restrictions whatsoever.
 It's all yours!